shanusingh3/React-Native-Boilerplate/README.md

 For code commits, please use "yarn commit" instead of using git commit or any other source control tool like an IDE or SourceTree.
 # React Native BoilerPlate

-A basic boilerplater for react native with new Arch enabled which supports React 18 and React Native 0.72.0 can extended and verified up to 0.72.0-rc.6.
+A basic boilerplater for react native with new Arch enabled which supports React 18 and React Native 0.74.0 and above.

 ## Commit Strategies